VVRPanda/ExpPoint-MAE/README.md

 # Explainable Transformer in Point Clouds
-## A deep dive into explainable self-supervised transformers for point clouds [arXiv](https://arxiv.org/abs/2306.10798)
+## A deep dive into explainable self-supervised transformers for point clouds, [arXiv](https://arxiv.org/abs/2306.10798)

 *Abstract* — In this paper we delve into the properties of trans- formers, attained through self-supervision, in the point cloud